AI AssistantsMCP Server

 Detail

-Organization scopeEvery tool call is scoped to the organization the token belongs to.
+Organization scopeEvery tool call is scoped to the organization the credential belongs to.
 Claude can never see another workspace's data.

 Token storageTokens are SHA-256 hashed and encrypted at rest.
 We never log raw tokens.

 Read + writeMCP tools can create and update content.
-Regenerate the token immediately if exposed.
+Regenerate the credential immediately if exposed.

 Audit trailErrors and key activity are logged on the server side for support investigation.